What is a swarm

 Please do not disturb the swarm, try to get them to move on or kill them.

-Once they cluster, they won't move until they're ready to, or a beekeeper removes the entire cluster.
+Once they cluster, they won't move until they're ready to, or a beekeeper removes the entire cluster including the queen.

 Check that they are in fact bees.
 Note where they are, how large the swarm is (relative to a common object like a basketball, rugby ball, elephant etc).

-Please check that what you are looking at are in fact honeybees.
-Bees are orange/tan and black, fuzzy, and have indistinct stripes.
-Wasps are bright yellow, and have distinct stripes, their legs also hang down when flying, unlike bees.
+Please check that what you are looking at are in fact honey bees.
+Bees are orange/tan and black, fuzzy, have indistinct stripes and dark legs.
+Wasps are bright yellow, and have distinct stripes, their yellow legs also hang down when flying, unlike bees.

-Honeybees are the only ones that will form a cluster out in the open.
+Honey bees are the only ones that will form a cluster out in the open.
 If they aren't clustered, they may just be feeding.
 Swarm season is typically from September through to February.
-Early autumn sightings are usually bees of wasps feeding en masse on late flowering plants like ivy.
+Early autumn sightings are usually bees or wasps feeding en masse on late flowering plants like ivy.

 Members of the Manawatu Bee Club are available to come and collect swarms at no cost to you.
 The bees will be put into hives where they will be cared for.

-If you have a colony that has set up camp somewhere you don't want it, it may be possible to remove it, though there may be a cost involved if it's time consuming.
+If you have a colony that has set up camp somewhere you don't want it (eg in a wall of your house etc), it may be possible to remove it, though there may be a cost involved if it's time-consuming.

 If it turns out to be wasps, some members will deal to it for you, but usually charge a fee to do so.